drbfraser/HHA-HaitiHospital/README.md

 ### Install Node.js

 - You can find it [here](https://nodejs.org/en/download/).
-Use the LTS version described in the .nvrmc (Please keep this updated to the LTS version of node)
+Currently, we can only use node 16 on the client side. ~~Use the LTS version described in the
+  .nvrmc (Please keep this updated to the LTS version of node)~~

 ### Install MongoDB